ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * reactions.master.mods: Modifications to apply to combined master biochemistry
 * reactions.default.tsv: List of reactions from ModelSEED biochemistry
 * reactions.plantdefault.tsv: List of reactions from PlantSEED biochemistry
-* Workspaces/KBaseTemplateModels.rxn: List of reactions and the model templates that include the reaction
 * compartments.master.tsv: List of compartments for combined master biochemistry
 * compartments.default.tsv: List of compartments from ModelSEED biochemistry
 * compartments.plantdefault.tsv: Set of compartments from PlantSEED biochemistry